 PhD in Literature with a Designated Emphasis in Critical Theory, UC Davis, August 2019

 BA, Seattle University, 2007

-Research Interests: Victorian literature and culture, media studies, affect theory, critical theory, queer and postcolonial studies.
+Research Interests: Victorian literature and culture, media studies, affect theory, critical theory, modernism, queer and postcolonial studies.

 "The Disorientation and Delay of Everyday Life: Middlemarch's Anxious, Slow Time."
 British Women Writers 23rd Annual Conference, Heyman Center for the Humanities, Columbia University, 27 June 2015.